FrostbyteGR/LeakGuard/README.md

 ## I. DESCRIPTION:

-Batch file to monitor and terminate a process should it surpass the specified memory limit.
+Batch file to monitor and terminate a process should it surpass the specified memory limit

 Copyright (c) 2018 Frostbyte <frostbytegr@gmail.com>